aspatti1257/CellLineAnalyzer/README.md

 `rsen_p_val`*: Optionally set the "p" value for RandomSubsetElasticNet analysis.
 Determines how predictions are scored.

+`specific_combos`*: Optionally include the feature file:gene list combos you specifically want to analyze.
+This will
+                    skip all combos which don't match what are explicitly specified.
+A colon should separate the feature file and gene list in the combo name.
+Combo names should be in double quotes and separated by commas and not include any periods or spaces.
+For combos which include multiple feature files and gene lists, the order of the which pair of feature file:gene list does not matter.
+See the example below or reference a completed "Analysis.csv" file to get a sense of how these combos are expressed.

 Any .csv file in this path that is not the a gene list file, or the results.csv file, will be interpreted as a features file.